rajatb-git/skewer-db/CONTRIBUTING.md

 ## Guidelines

 * **Code style:** Follow the existing code style of the project.
 Use consistent indentation, spacing, and naming conventions.

-* **Testing:** Write tests for new features and bug fixes.
+* **Testing:** Write / Generate tests for new features and bug fixes.
 Ensure your changes don't break existing tests.

 * **Documentation:** Update the documentation if necessary to reflect your changes.